gomer-grondin/spi5110/README.md

 More details:
 root@bbb27:~/BBB/beaglebotA/spi5110# uname -a
 Linux bbb27 3.8.13-bone47 #1 SMP Fri Apr 11 01:36:09 UTC 2014 armv7l GNU/Linux

 root@bbb27:~/BBB/beaglebotA/spi5110# cat /etc/dogtag
 BeagleBoard.org BeagleBone Debian Image 2014-04-23
-root@bbb27:~/BBB/beaglebotA/spi5110#

-you will also need a working environment for Perl problems with device tree overlays are beyond the scope of this project.
+you will also need a working environment for Perl

+questions about device tree overlays are beyond the scope of this project.

 you will need the PRUSS infrastructure for this release / kernel

+Makefile needs $SLOTS .. set to root@bbb27:~/BBB/beaglebotA/spi5110# echo $SLOTS /sys/devices/bone_capemgr.9/slots

 -----------------